Do You Have A Personal Game Plan?

 - What commitment is required?

-The next step in the process is understanding the ‘logistics’ of a networking event.
+Remember, the next step in the process is understanding the ‘logistics’ of a networking event.

 - Make the first move – introduce yourself to others rather than waiting for others to come to you – this allows you to choose who you talk to To ease yourself in try heading for that one contact you know however don’t stick with them – after all you already know them

-- Look for lone people to speak to – think how pleased they will be to talk to you, after all they want effective business networking, not just standing around watching others.
+- Look for lone people to speak to – think how pleased they will be to talk to you, after all, they want effective business networking, not just standing around watching others.

-- As you join a couple or group, listen to what they are saying, wait for a lull in the conversation, ask whether you may join them and introduce yourself.
+- As you join a couple or group, listen to what they are saying, wait for a lull in the conversation, ask whether you may join them, and introduce yourself.

 You’ve introduced yourself and you’ve had a good conversation with someone, but the meeting is over and you know instinctively it’s time to move on…what do you do?

-Be prepared to move on, it’s all part of effective business networking – once you feel that you have gained all you need from your new connection it is time to move on to the next person– remember that the other person will probably be feeling the same way too.
+In conclusion, be prepared to move on, it’s all part of effective business networking – once you feel that you have gained all you need from your new connection it is time to move on to the next person– remember that the other person will probably be feeling the same way too.

-- suggesting you go and get a drink or something to eat
+- Suggesting you go and get a drink or something to eat

-- saying ‘I know your time is precious so I shall let you continue networking’
+- Saying ‘I know your time is precious so I shall let you continue networking’

-- saying ‘thank you for your time…perhaps we could arrange a meeting another time when we can talk at greater length’
+- Saying ‘thank you for your time…perhaps we could arrange a meeting another time when we can talk at greater length’

-- if all else fails just say ‘well shall we go and introduce ourselves to some more people now?’
+- If all else fails just say ‘well shall we go and introduce ourselves to some more people now?’

 - Make eye contact and smile.